Regression and PredictionsExercises 13–28 use the same data sets ... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-A regression equation is a mathematical representation that describes the relationship between a dependent variable and one or more independent variables.
-In this context, the jackpot amount serves as the independent variable (x), while the number of tickets sold is the dependent variable (y).
-The equation typically takes the form y = mx + b, where m is the slope and b is the y-intercept, allowing predictions of y based on given x values.
+Regression analysis is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
+In this context, the regression equation helps predict the fare amount based on the distance traveled.
+The equation typically takes the form of a linear equation, allowing for the estimation of outcomes based on input values.

+In regression analysis, the predictor variable (independent variable) is the one used to predict the value of another variable, known as the response variable (dependent variable).
+In this case, the distance traveled (3.10 miles) serves as the predictor variable, while the fare amount is the response variable that we aim to estimate using the regression equation.

 Recommended video: